metacpan/metacpan-cpan-extracted/distros/D/Database-Abstraction/README.md

 CSV files can have empty lines or comment lines starting with '#', to make them more readable.

-If the table has a column called "entry", sorts are based on that To turn that off, pass 'no\_entry' to the constructor, for legacy reasons it's enabled by default
+If the table has a column called "entry", entries are keyed on that and sorts are based on it.
+To turn that off, pass 'no\_entry' to the constructor, for legacy reasons it's enabled by default.

 # SUBROUTINES/METHODS